areding/6420-pymc/unit1/Unit1-about-this-course.md

 - *Probability Theory: The Logic of Science* by E.T.
 Jaynes is a classic that builds up to Bayesian inference from logical first principles.
 I usually dip into it when students ask more philosophical questions.

 - [*Probabilistic Machine Learning: An Introduction*](https://probml.github.io/pml-book/) by Kevin P. Murphy is one I haven't looked at too much yet.
 It seems incredibly broad, containing just about everything we've got in this class along with half the OMSA program, all viewed through a probabilistic and decision theoretical lense.
-The second book in the series is supposed to come out this year.

 ### Blogs